rajsingmohapatro/playbook_demo/README.md

         - Git Book congfiguration File - DO NOT UPDATE README.md
         - Readme file for this repository
+    .gitignore
+        - File used by git to ignore managing files from on your local  repository being pushed to remote.
     /pages
         - All Content Files
         /attachments
             - All attachments for the content pages
             - Supported File Types: JPEG, PNG, PDF, PPTX, MOV etc.
         /images
-            - Images required by gitbook theme .gitignore
+            - Images required by gitbook theme
-            -File used by git to ignore managing files from on your local repository being pushed to remote.
         /_book
             - Folder created by gitbook package to host and view contents locally.
 ```